Unit 16 - Task 1

 Jet Craft B787

-Lightweight composite materials, which increase fuel efficiency, are used in the construction of the Boeing 787 Dreamliner.
+Lightweight composite materials, which increase fuel efficiency, were used during construction of the Boeing 787 Dreamliner.
 Its wider windows, improved air quality, and mood adjustable lighting are all designed to lessen jet lag and passenger tiredness.
-Airlines praise the aircraft for its affordability, and passengers value its comfort.
-Its long range capacity makes it ideal for both shorter and longer excursion.
-American Airlines, Japan Airlines are some of the major carriers.
+Praised for its affordability, and passengers value its comfort.
+Its ideal for both shorter and longer excursion.
+A Major carrier is Japan Airlines.

 • Ryanair - Budget